 Established in 2016, its founders are experienced real estate professionals and advocates for affordable housing who engage and participate as the sponsor of the Fund.
 This charitable organization was initially funded through contributions from its founding members and local and national foundations.
 It continues to obtain additional capital from charitable donations, endowments, foundations and others.

-The team at Affordable Central Texas has a broad base of experience to support the Austin Housing Conservancy Fund’s investments and mission.
+The team at ACT has a broad base of experience to support the Austin Housing Conservancy Fund’s investments and mission.
 Throughout their respective careers, the ACT management team members have demonstrated investment acumen, financial expertise, fundraising success and local knowledge of their communities.
-With more than 25 years of experience senior team members have completed more than $15 billion in capital market transactions and have overseen single-asset to multibillion-dollar funds utilizing REIT, 1031 and LP structures in core, value-add and
+With more than 25 years of experience each, senior team members have completed more than $15 billion in capital market transactions and have overseen single-asset to multibillion-dollar funds utilizing REIT, 1031 and LP structures in core, value-add and opportunistic strategies.

 Michael Best & Friedrich LLP